Gr8-Dayne/401-Data-Structures/README.md

-## Class 17 Code Challenge - Breadth-first Traversal
+## Class 18 Code Challenge - Maximum Value

 #### Summary

+This was far easier once I took a crack at it after doing CC17, not sure why.

 #### Challenge Description